 The lengthy ribbons of sunburnt bark that peel to reveal the fresh white trunk, and the threefold cream flowers, or the fruit, suffice to identify it.
 Manna gum provides the fodder for koalas living in the zoos of San Francisco and San Diego.

-The type species of the seemingly heterogeneous Series Viminales, Fl.
+E. viminalis is the type species of the seemingly heterogeneous series Viminales, Fl.
 Australia, 19:344 (1988), including other campus eucalypts E. bridgesiana, E. macarthurii, E. globulus, E. gunnii, E. cinera, and E. pulverulenta.

 Illustrations: E. viminalis gallery (capsules in threes, exerted valves).

 Searsville Road used to run from math corner to Governors Avenue before turning half right and going on to Sandhill Road.
 It was an avenue with a few different species of Eucalyptus.
 The fine old white trunked viminalis where the new Physics bldg is now under construction was taken out about a year ago.
 Two others remained on the Varian Physics parking area (parking lot between Parking Structure 2 and Varian Physics with Gravity Probe B is at the edge); the last of these was taken downthis week.
 So this historical trio has now gone to its reward.

 Related material: Eucalyptus checklist.